janet-lang/janet/README.md

 To get a list of all bindings in the default environment, use the `(all-bindings)` function.
-You can also use the `(doc)` macro with no arguments if you are in the repl to show bound symbols.
+You can also use the `(doc)` macro with no arguments if you are in the REPL to show bound symbols.

 ## Source